sc-martel93/recipe-book/README.md

 - Add ability to edit recipes client side and server side

+--- Redesign Recipes in DB

+- Add created_by to Recipe
 - Add is vegetarian/gluten free to recipes
 - Add cooktime to recipe
 - Add optional image to recipe
 - Add sort options ?

 - Remove Create from explore recipes
-- Make exlore show every recipe
+- Make exlore show every recipe (Sort by most liked)
+- Remove delete and edit buttons from explore